regnaDkciN/Generic-Clock-Board/README.md

 - RGB LED for status display.
 - Pushbutton input for general clock use.
 - Optional 2 auxiliary I/O which can be individually used as inputs or outputs as needed.
-- All parts are through hole.
+- All components are through hole for easy construction.
 - Supporting Arduino IDE board driver written in C++.

 The motivation for this board was gzumwalt's excellent Geneva Clock which was originally published on printables and cults3d: